ggggg-15/KD_TREE_IMPLEMENTATION/README.md

-To run this file, we used google colab open google collab, upload the above files in a drive then run the following lines in a notebook:
+To run this file, we used google colab open google collab, upload the above files in a drive then run the following lines in a notebook(for example check run.ipynb):

 from google.colab import drive